Defining Diction for Singers + 7 Pronunciation Exercises & Rules When Singing

 If you are working with a vocal coach, do make sure you’re clear on the style of singing that is right for you.
 Good diction is important across all styles.
 However, for some styles, it is much crisper, for example, Classical and Musical Theatre, whereas in other genres you can get away with less crisp and pronounced diction.

 From the technique side, for some singers words can be slurred, mumbled and very lazy sounding.
-Here are some golden rules to help you avoid this.
+Here are some golden rules for diction when singing to help you avoid this.

 - Warm up and include diction exercises.
 This will train you to get in the habit of shaping your mouth and placing your tongue properly.
 It will also help warm up all of your muscles needed for singing.